dwavesystems/homebase/README.md

 A place for your app to call home.

-*tracts* provides a platform independent API for querying paths where applications can write caches, data, configs, and other information.
+*tracts* provides a platform independent API for querying paths in which applications can write caches, data, configs, and other information.